jepetersohn/phase-3-guide/microchallenges/memcache.md

 Your caching strategy should address invalidation / expiration.

-Remember what I said earlier today -- the hard part isn't knowing *how* to optimize.
+Remember -- the hard part isn't knowing *how* to optimize.
 The challenge is knowing *what* and *when* to optimize.

 For extra-credit: setup Memcached on Heroku